population-research/uganda-covid/code/README.md

 to Covid in the same question.
 This is split into two questions in Round 2.

+#### Round 3

+There is a Section 5c on livestock in the questionnaire, but there is no data available for this section (checked across all different formats).

 #### Round 6

 `ag_crops_plant`, `ag_crops_grown_1`, `ag_crops_grown_2`,